Deaerator Tank, Types, Working Principle in Detail

 What is the deaeration process? – how does a deaerator work

-To treat boiler feedwater, an equipment aerator is used prior to feed water to the boiler which helps in removing dissolved oxygen from water.
-An aerator is widely used in the chemical industry and power plant in which the boiler is used to generate steam.
-The purpose of installing a deaerator is to remove the oxygen dissolved in water prior to use as feed in the boiler.
+To treat boiler feedwater, an equipment aerator is used prior to feed water to the boiler, which helps in removing dissolved oxygen from the water.
+An aerator is widely used in the chemical industry and power plants in where the boiler is used to generate steam.

 Principle of Deaerators – Deaeration tank

-Aerators work on two principles and those are Hendry’s Law and Gas solubility. let us discuss the working principle of deaerators in detail and how there are applied the deaeration process.
+Aerators work on two principles, and those are Hendry’s Law and Gas solubility. let us discuss the working principle of deaerators in detail and how there are applied the deaeration process.

 1. Hendry law